 Accelerating and Disruptive Impacts on AI: the Emergence of Quantum Machine Learning

-The intersection between the current AI development, which takes place mainly in the area of machine learning and more specifically deep learning and quantum information system is potentially so fruitful that it is giving rise to a new sub-discipline, Quantum Machine Learning.
+The intersection between the current AI development, which takes place mainly in the area of machine learning and more specifically deep learning and Quantum Information Science is potentially so fruitful that it is giving rise to a new sub-discipline, Quantum Machine Learning.

 Below are some of the main areas where research takes place or could take place and where current AI development could be accelerated or disrupted by quantum technologies, while AI possibilities would also impact positively quantum computing.